rvanasa/lens-original/README.md

 # Lens Scripting Language
 ### Original Java Implementation from 2016

 Welcome to the Lens Project!
-This repository contains the [Source Code](src/main/java/net/rvanasa/lens) and [Documentation](documentation.pdf) for the legacy (2016) version of the Lens programming language concept.
+This repository contains the [Java Source Code](src/main/java/net/rvanasa/lens) and [Documentation](documentation.pdf) for the legacy (2016) version of the Lens programming language concept.

 Lens is a multi-paradigm scripting language designed for seamless usage in both educational and professional environments.
 Using a terse and expressive grammar, Lens is capable of providing students with a strong intuition of the functional, imperative, object-oriented, and symbolic programming paradigms.